 Oh, the end of elementary school!
 After a year of social and academic growth, your child has become more independent, more able to focus, and better at problem-solving.
-And he probably has plenty of ideas about how to spend his free time this summer!
+And they probably have plenty of ideas about how to spend their free time this summer!

-You’ll want to consider all of this when you think about how to keep your child learning over the summer.
-Research shows that kids who don’t have learning experiences during the summer break lose a lot of the knowledge and skills they learned during the school year.
-This can put them behind their peers when the new school year starts.
-Here are some fun ways to help your child keep learning this summer.
+You’ll want to consider all of this when you think about how to keep your child sharp this summer.
+Here are some fun ways to help your child keep learning all summer long.

 Let’s go for a run!

-Encourage your fifth grader to stay fit this summer by joining her for a run or a bike ride — around the neighborhood, at a nearby track, or on a trail.
-Your child may be focused on her friends these days, but she still wants to spend time with you.
-So be a healthy role model, and you’ll be helping her academically, too.
+Encourage your fifth grader to stay fit this summer by joining them for a run or a bike ride — around the neighborhood, at a nearby track, or on a trail.
+Your child may be focused on their friends these days, but they still want to spend time with you.
+So be a healthy role model, and you’ll be helping your child academically, too.
 Kids who are physically fit perform better on cognitive tests than kids who are sedentary.
 MRI scans show that the hippocampus — a brain region that contributes to spatial reasoning and memory — is, on average, 12 percent larger in children who exercise regularly.

 Make screen time count